imarquart/TOM-GamesOnNetworks/README.md

 All four combinations are possible, and furthermore, many games don't fall in any of these categories.
 As it turns out, however, most do.

-#### Bénabou, R. (1996) ‘Equity and Efficiency in Human Capital Investment : The Local Connection’, The Review of Economic Studies, 63(2), pp. 237–264.

-This model considers how parents might choose a community to live in.
-After moving, the community exerts a local effect on the children's quality of interaction and education.
-This local effect is determined by the average social capital in the community.
-For that reason, this paper is an early version of the local average model.

 #### Akerlof, G. A. (1997) ‘Social Distance and Social Decisions’, Econometrica, 65(5), pp. 1005–1027.

 This paper is very significant for laying the groundwork of conformism and status models of social interactions.
 It already includes the formulation of utility (or valuation) that will be common in the later literature.
 Furthermore, Akerlof recognizes that peer effects have a strong tendency to create multiple equilibria.